joker-b/botzo/_posts/2020-03-14-StaySafeSimpleMath.md

 Maybe you hated high school math.
 That's okay -- if you're reading this, you have a computer.
 You're covered: let the computer do it. _You don't have to read equations to benefit from them._

+If you do want the equations, here's <a href="https://colab.research.google.com/drive/1hMDK4EIDLYARerGvokSK2se-smFZ2RpQ">my original notebook on Google Colabratory</a> (I don't work for Google, it's just a great tool).
+I very much welcome comments and suggestions for improvement.

 The math you'll find here, hidden behind the graphs and available to anyone who wants to improve it, repurpose it, or see for themselves, never uses basic concepts more complex than middle-school arithmetic -- just a lot of them chained together.

 ### Common Sense is not Enough